technocharpie/valgrind-tutorial/README.md

 ## How-To-Run

-After compilation, and with the executable file of your program at hand, one must only pass the executable to valgrind as a parameter as such:
+After compilation, and with the executable file of your program at hand, one must only pass the executable to valgrind as a parameter, as such:

 `valgrind ./my_exec`